Wednesday, 23 February 2022

 There is a clear-cut idea of what suppose to be God in truth in the Bible, Vedas, Upanishad, and Bhagavad Gita.+

-You will find your own way when you realize the fact that the ‘Self’ is not you but the Soul, which is present in the form of consciousness.
+You will find your own way when you realize that the Self is not you but the invisible Soul, which is present in the form of consciousness.
 Consciousness is God in truth.

-Bhagavad Gita: ~ Brahmano hi pratisthaham ~ Brahman (God) is considered the all-pervading consciousness, which is the basis of all the animate and inanimate entities and material.
+Bhagavad Gita: ~ Brahmano hi pratisthaham ~ Brahman (God in truth) is considered the all-pervading consciousness, which is the basis of all the animate and inanimate entities and material.
 (14.27).

 The dualistic worship of "God” is only for the ignorant populace.
 The God in truth is only Atman, the ‘Self’.
 In reality, there is no duality, no differentiation.
 Only Atman exists.